naturalis/evobio2/README.md

 Instructions for setting up your computer for Evolutionary Biology 2 course of UL

 ## Text editor
 Text editors and word processors are two distinct types of software.
 Word processors (like MS Word or Textedit on Mac) are used for creating and editing _formatted_ text documents.
 Text editors however, can only create and edit plain text-files and are therefore ideal for coding.
 Basically scripts and configuration files are plain text-files.
 Often text-editors also have features like syntax highlighting, line number and indentation assistance.
-Anytime you need to modify input files for analyses during this course, please use a _text editor._
+Anytime you need to create or modify input files for analyses during this course, do not use a word processor, but please use a _text editor._
 - Windows users are recommended to use [Notepad++](https://notepad-plus-plus.org/)
 - Mac users are recommended to use [Textmate](https://macromates.com/)